Lake Sebu (municipality)

-Lake Sebu, officially the Municipality of Lake Sebu (Tboli: Benwu Sbù, /sbuʔ/; Hiligaynon: Banwa sang Sëbu /səˈbuʔ/; Tagalog: Bayan ng Sëbu), is a 1st class municipality in the province of South Cotabato, Philippines.
+Lake Sebu, officially the Municipality of Lake Sebu (Tboli: Benwu Sbù, /sbuʔ/; Hiligaynon: Banwa sang Sëbu /səˈbuʔ/; Tagalog: Bayan ng Sëbu), is a municipality in the province of South Cotabato, Philippines.
 According to the 2020 census, it has a population of 81,221 people.

-The bestselling Lonely Planet described Lake Sebu as a place located in a “bowl of forests and mountains.”
-The 42,450-hectare landscape consisting the domains of the Allah Valley is recognized by United Nations Educational, Scientific and Cultural Organization (UNESCO) as a cultural landscape in Mindanao.
+Lake Sebu is a serene municipality nestled in a "bowl of forests and mountains" within the Allah Valley Protected Landscape in South Cotabato, Philippines.
+Spanning an area of 89,138 hectares, it serves as both an ecological sanctuary and a cultural treasure.
+The area is recognized by the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a vital cultural landscape, embodying the rich heritage of the T'boli, Ubo, and other indigenous groups.
+Known for its three scenic lakes—Lake Sebu, Lake Seloton, and Lake Lahit—the municipality is a major ecotourism destination.
+It features lush forests, diverse flora and fauna, and breathtaking waterfalls, including the famed Seven Falls.
+Beyond its natural beauty, Lake Sebu is a center of indigenous artistry, from T'nalak weaving to vibrant cultural traditions, making it a unique convergence of biodiversity and heritage in Mindanao.

 Geography

 The placid lake of Lake Sebu can be found in Allah Valley near the municipality of Surallah, South Cotabato.
 Surrounded by rolling hills and mountains covered with thick rain forest, the lake has an area of 361.124 ha, with an elevation of approximately 1000 m.